RLabNYC/Rlab_FaceTracking_fuse/README.md

 ![Maya screenshot](https://i.ibb.co/D9QDx1n/Annotation-2020-02-27-110918.png)

    - **Merging Blendshapes in Fuse:**
-	  - There are three blendshapes that need to be merged in maya, first, you need to identify
+	  - There are three blendshapes that need to be merged in maya, first, you need to identify.
-	  - BrowsOuterLower_Lefft and BrowsOuterLower_Right
+	  - BrowsOuterLower_Lefft and BrowsOuterLower_Right.
-	  - MouthNarrow_Left and MouthNarrow_Right
+	  - MouthNarrow_Left and MouthNarrow_Right.
-	  - CheekPuff_Left and CheekPuff_Right
+	  - CheekPuff_Left and CheekPuff_Right.

-Once you can see all the blendshapes, shown in the previous picture, scroll all the way down look for three types
+Once you can see all the blendshapes, shown in the previous picture, scroll all the way down look for three type.

 ![Maya screenshot](https://i.ibb.co/jwNDpVd/Annotation-2020-02-27-125500.png)

 In this example picture you want to select both the Left and Right blendshapes.
 Be sure to drag the toggles all the way to the right and select both Left and Right blendshapes and right click into one of them and select mirror targets.
-Once it is merged you need to find the name again, and rename it to cheekPuff the name has to be exact!
+Once it is merged you need to find the name again, and rename it to cheekPuff, the name has to be exact!

    - **Repeat the process for all three, then rename the merged blendshape to the names in bold:**
 	 - BrowsOuterLower_Lefft and BrowsOuterLower_Right = **browInnerUp**